jploudre/ICD-10-Diabetes/ReadMe.md

 ICD-10 Diabetes Script
 ===============

-This script speeds up manual conversion of ICD-10 codes.
+This script eases the opening and closing charts for conversion of ICD-10 codes.
-The top dozen ICD-10 codes as single function keys, opens each chart easily.
+The top dozen ICD-10 codes are single function keys.

 To Use
 ------

+Single time setup: Make little notes with color coded Post-its to put on your Function Keys.

 * Open the Script, the green H called ICD-10-DM (puts a small 'H' icon on your lower right screen tray).
 * Go to **Chart Reports**, run the Diabetes report you want to work.
 * Press **Windows-Space** or **+ on Number pad** to open up an update.
 * Each time you press the hotkey again, it will take you to back to Chart Reports.(From 'Update Problems' or 'Update'.)
-* The Function Keys assume you have a Diabetic Code Selected and make the top 12 codes a single tap.
+* Use Function Keys assume you have a Diabetic Code Selected and make the top 12 codes a single tap.

 Function Keys
 --------------